Crawl Space Encapsulation Costs in Canada

 When to Upgrade

-Standing water, musty odours, high radon, or wood rot = full professional encapsulation with drainage and dehumidifier saves long-term structural costs.
+Standing water, musty odours, high radon, or wood rot = full professional encapsulation with drainage and dehumidifier can help avoid long-term structural costs.

 Key Factors That Influence Final Cost

-• Crawl space size & height: Low clearance (under 3ft) increases labour difficulty +20%.
+• Crawl space size & height: Low clearance (under 3ft) often increases labour difficulty by about 20%.

 • Existing moisture damage: Mold remediation or rotted subfloor adds $1k–$4k.